-· Tuesday, April 16, 2019, will mark our annual Chrism Mass and will involve some 1,000 congregants.
+Tuesday, April 16, 2019, will mark our annual Chrism Mass and will involve some 1,000 congregants.
 To accommodate and prepare for the event, the NYPD's 77th Precinct will be closing several streets in the area to traffic starting at 6 PM on that day.
-These will include parts of Pacific Street, Vanderbill Avenue, Dean Street, and Underhill Avenue.
-Signs will be posted in the area indicating the day and time for when cars must be moving by their owners.
-Please note that any vehicles remaining on the street will be relocated to a nearby street by the NYPD's parking detail.
+These will include parts of Pacific Street, Vanderbilt Avenue.
+Dean Street, and Underhill Avenue.
+Signs will be posted in the area indicating the day and time for when cars must be moving by their sowners.
+Please note that any vehicles remaining on the signs will be relocated to a nearby street by the NYPD's parking detail.

-If you have any questions, please for in to contact the 77th Precinct.
+If you have any questions, please feet a to contact the 77th Precinct.

-I am sorry for the inconvenience and thank you very much for your patience and continued cooperation.
+I am sorry for the inconvenience and than you very much for your patience and continued cooperation.